 Biologically we are wired to search for validation from our environment, and Facebook particularly knows how to exploit this biological need. *Did someone write to me?
 Did anyone leave comments on my posts?
 How did they like that picture of mine?*

 After prolonged exposure to social media, brain patterns start to change.
-We adopt the habit of constantly seeking validation from our peers.
+We adopt the habit of continually seeking validation from our peers.
 THAT is WHY social networks are so addictive.
-This addiction is not coming from Facebook, it is coming internally; Facebook is simply acting as a catalyst and a platform that enables this destructive behavior pattern.
+This addiction is not coming from Facebook; it is coming internally; Facebook is merely acting as a catalyst and a platform that enables this destructive behavior pattern.

 Consequences of Social Media Addiction

 As with all addictions, this one also has its consequences.
-Whilst they may not result in destructive behavior, they are indeed robbing us of the real lives we could be living instead.
-They diminish the need for actual social interaction, as all the attention we need to get is located inside of our gadgets, instead of real life interpersonal communication.
+While they may not result in destructive behavior, they are indeed robbing us of the real lives we could be living instead.
+They diminish the need for actual social interaction, as all the attention we need to get is located inside of our gadgets instead of real-life interpersonal communication.

 Symptoms of Social Media Addiction: